+Appendix

-Appendix B - Generic Risk Assessments: Transport
+B - Generic Risk Assessments: Transport

-Activity Transport Ratios Derived from visit specific risk assessment Hazards Control measures Delay or breakdown of Emergency school contact in place to relay information transport Emergency recovery cover in place for own transport · Arrangements discussed and agreed with any contractor Extra funds carried to deal with problems on public transport Hired coach / bus Coach hired from from reputable firm with correct operators licence Coaches fitted with seat belts which supervisory staff ensure are used Buses without seatbelts should not be hired for sole use Appropriate choice of locations for getting on and off the vehicle Close supervision and head counts when getting on and off and after any breaks in the journey Minibus Minibus correctly maintained and safety checked before use Forward facing seats and seatbelts fitted and used Driver appropriately licensed and on lea database for driving such vehicles Luggage on roof does not exceed 100 kg Luggage inside vehicle is securely stowed and clear of aisles Any trailers used do not impede emergency exits from vehicle EC requirements are understood and complied with if going abroad Appropriate choice of locations for getting on and off the vehicle Close supervision and head counts when getting on and off and after any breaks in the journey Private vehicles Vehicles must be roadworthy and appropriate Insurance must be appropriate (i.e. business use where required) Driver to ensure seatbelts worn at all times Parental permission obtained specifically for pupil drivers Service station and Head counts when getting on and off. other breaks Students briefed about purpose and timing of stop, appropriate behaviour, location of staff during break.
+Activity Transport Ratios Derived from visit specific risk assessment Hazards Control measures Delay or breakdown of Emergency school contact in place to relay information transport Emergency recovery cover in place for own transport Arrangements discussed and agreed with any contractor Extra funds carried to deal with problems on public transport Hired coach / bus Coach hired from from reputable firm with correct operators licence Coaches fitted with seat belts which supervisory staff ensure are used Buses without seatbelts should not be hired for sole use Appropriate choice of locations for getting on and off the vehicle Close supervision and head counts when getting on and off and after any breaks in the journey Minibus Minibus correctly maintained and safety checked before use Forward facing seats and seatbelts fitted and used Driver appropriately licensed and on lea database for driving such vehicles Luggage on roof does not exceed 100 kg Luggage inside vehicle is securely stowed and clear of aisles Any trailers used do not impede emergency exits from vehicle EC requirements are understood and complied with if going abroad Appropriate choice of locations for getting on and off the vehicle Close supervision and head counts when getting on and off and after any breaks in the journey Private vehicles Vehicles must be roadworthy and appropriate Insurance must be appropriate (i.e. business use where required) Driver to ensure seatbelts worn at all times Parental permission obtained specifically for pupil drivers Service station and Head counts when getting on and off. other breaks Students briefed about purpose and timing of stop, appropriate behaviour, location of staff during break.
 Appropriate supervision of walk to and from vehicle.
-Use of 'buddy' system where students remain in pairs or threes when unaccompanied.
-On foot Journey planned to avoid fast roads and dangerous junctions/crossings when possible Students briefed about hazards and expected behaviour Supervision appropriate to age of students and location Public transport Careful pre-planning including contingency plans for delays, cancellations or insufficient capacity for group.
-Very close supervision in crowded areas and when getting on and off transport.
-Head counts when getting on and off.
-Contingency plan for missing student or some way of stopping vehicle leaving if student unaccounted for.
-Large groups split into smaller groups each with own leader.
-Students to know their group and leader - leaders to know their group.
-Younger students to wear identifiable clothing.
-Emergency plan in place - students briefed where they are going and what to do if separated from group.
+Use of 'buddy' system where students remain in pairs or threes 0 ( ) when unaccompanied.
+On foot Journey planned to avoid fast roads and dangerous junctions/crossings when possible Students briefed about hazards and expected behaviour Supervision appropriate to age of students and location

+,

+cancellations or insufficient capacity for group.

+on and

+ing

+their

+going

+0 0

+and of

+or

+Oi

+l when

+WIICII

+5,

+eting